 Pain is the most common symptom that brings a patient to the hospital.
 Pain also interferes with the quality of life, ability to work, and perform simple activities like walking, exercising and sleeping comfortably.
-Generally, people neglect their health by continuing to ignore their body’s signals and bear the pain till it becomes chronic and severe.
-Modern day lifestyle, obesity, sedentary life, overuse of mobile phones and computers, and bad dietary habits are all cause for many health hazards and painful conditions.
+Generally, people neglect their health by continuing to ignore their body’s signals and bear the pain until it becomes chronic and severe.
+Modern-day lifestyle, obesity, sedentary life, overuse of mobile phones and computers, and bad dietary habits are all cause for many health hazards and painful conditions.

 What happens if the pain is not treated?

 Pain is a signal that tells the body that something is wrong.
 Once the cause of pain is diagnosed it should be treated as early as possible, otherwise, pain becomes chronic because of sensitisation.
 Chronic pain affects the personal and professional life of the patient making the patient irritable, sad or depressed.
 The patient may take expensive painkillers continuously without medical guidance and dangerous side effects like kidney failure, heart diseases, hyperacidity may follow.
 In addition, the patient may not be able to exercise, have gradual weight gain and a rise in blood pressure and blood sugar levels.
 Thus, pain is a ‘Disease’ that affects both the patient and the family.

 What is the solution?

 The pain must be treated as early as possible, with a combination of medicines, interventional procedures, lifestyle modifications, counselling and education to prevent further worsening.
 It is important to know that pain can be reduced, and in many cases, completely cured.

 It is a highly specialized center where Pain physician diagnoses accurately by examination of patient and with the help of some investigations.
 Patients suffering from any kind of pain are assessed and treated using various techniques and if necessary taking help from other specialities.

 Is there a standard treatment for all patients with pain?